Fes Festival of World Sacred Music, June

 This month is a scorcher with an average of 40°C in Marrakesh, and it can easily exceed that in the interior.
 Head to southern Atlantic beaches to avoid the crowds.

 During Morocco’s largest moussem, picturesque whitewashed Moulay Idriss fills with fantasias, markets and music.
 Five pilgrimages to this moussem are said to equal one to Mecca.
 Moussems also take place in Setti Fatma, southeast of Marrakesh, and Ouarzazate.

 At this famous three-day festival in the Middle Atlas village of Imilchil, local Berbers search for a partner.
-Everyone looks their best, sporting woollen cloaks, white jellabas (flowing garments) and elaborate jewellery.
+Everyone looks their best, sporting woollen cloaks, white djellabas (full-length hooded garments with long sleeves) and elaborate jewellery.

 Attracting an ever-growing roster of international as well as local musicians, Tangier's annual jazz festival is a great way to take in the cosmopolitan side of Morocco's music scene.

-Another popular month to visit, although, rain is beginning to set in north of the Middle Atlas.
+October is a popular month to visit, although rain is beginning to set in north of the Middle Atlas.